 The University of Chicago Medicine vein experts offer the full spectrum of advanced options to treat venous conditions, including varicose veins, spider veins, chronic venous insufficiency, deep vein thrombosis, venous ulcers and more.
-Our vascular surgeons are nationally known for their expertise.
-And they have the skills to treat even the most complex vein problems.
+Our vein experts, all board-certified vascular surgeons, are nationally known for their expertise and have the skills to treat even the most complex vein problems.

 Whether you require care to relieve leg pain or you are seeking treatment for aesthetic reasons, UChicago Medicine's Vein Clinic provides the most advanced, comprehensive care.
 We emphasize minimally invasive solutions and can treat most vein problems on an outpatient basis.

 Noninvasive, painless diagnostic techniques are used to assess vein conditions.
 We use the latest ultrasound equipment, including color flow duplex ultrasound, which shows vein structure and the speed and direction of blood flow.
 Our vascular lab meets the highest standards and is accredited by the Intersocietal Commission for the Accreditation of Vascular Laboratories (ICAVL).

 Varicose veins occur when veins fail to properly circulate blood up and back to the heart.
 As a result, blood pools in the veins, leading to an enlarged, twisted vein appearance.
 In severe cases, varicose veins can rupture and form ulcers.
 Varicose veins are most commonly found on the thigh or calf.

 Leg pain and fatigue from varicose veins does not have to be chronic, debilitating or unsightly.
 Our vascular specialists offer a range of treatments for varicose veins.
 After a thorough examination, our experts discuss your options with you to select the best approach.Read more about varicose vein in this Q&A with Dr. Dorsey.